anuj-kh/Khoj--Hostel-Booking-Application/README.md

 ## Software Engineering Project
 #### This is a MERN stack application for hostel booking specially aimed towards students
 #### The App is deployed at https://khoj--a-portal-for-aspirants.herokuapp.com
+#### The Demo for the following application can be found at https://youtu.be/13fPLRawYxA
 ##### To run the application :

 ```